City Cultural Diversity Awards

 Every year, NLC's Constituency Groups select 6-8 cities from a pool of applicants who have developed innovative ways of supporting and promoting diversity in their communities, and announces the winners at the Congressional City Conference.

 Scroll down to apply to be next year's winners!

 50,001 - 200,000:

 In 1995, the National League of Cities, in partnership with the National Black Caucus Local Elected Leaders (NBC-LEO), established the City Cultural Diversity Awards as a means of demonstrating quality and innovation in relation to the many aspects of cultural diversity.
 This award program is designed to:

 - Encourage citizen involvement in local government-sponsored activities;

 - Enhance and show the appreciation of cultural diversity as a way of life in our municipalities.

 The City Cultural Diversity Awards Program showcases examples of how cities achieve excellence in diversity.
 It also promotes the positive results of "a total community collaboration."
 The awards are given to honor community leadership in developing creative and effective programs to improve cultural diversity.

 Only National League of Cities member cities are eligible to apply.
-An entry fee is required to apply for the award program in a specific population category.
-Note that these are new population categories for 2017.
-Up to four City Cultural Diversity first place awards will be presented at the Monday, March 13, 2017 Celebrate Diversity Breakfast at the National League of Cities Congressional City Conference.
-The following population categories each have a specific entry fee (all entry fees are non-refundable):
+An entry fee of $100.00 is required to apply for the award program in a specific population category.
+Note that these are new population categories.
+Up to four City Cultural Diversity first place awards will be presented at the next Congressional City Conference.
+The awards will be broken down by the following population categories:

 The City Cultural Diversity Awards application must focus on one municipal program.
 If you have additional programs, they must be submitted separately with an additional application form and entry fee.